• Skip to main content

 Force

-• Definition: A load acting across a particular area.
+A force is a load acting across a particular area.

 First Law – Law of Inertia

-• A body remains at rest or in constant motion unless acted upon by an external force.
+• A body remains at rest or in uniform motion unless acted upon by an external force

 Second Law – Law of Acceleration